 This Day In Writing History

-On December 11th, 1918, the legendary and controversial Russian writer Alexander Solzhenitsyn was born.
-He was born in Kislovodsk, Stavropol Krai, in the North Caucasian region of Russia.
+On December 11th, 1918, the famous Russian writer Alexander Solzhenitsyn was born in Kislovodsk, Stavropol Krai, in the North Caucasian region of Russia.

-Shortly after his mother Taisia discovered that she was pregnant with him, his father Isaakiy, an Army officer and World War 1 veteran, was killed in a hunting accident.
+Shortly after his mother Taisia discovered that she was pregnant with him, his father Isaakiy, an Army officer and World War I veteran, was killed in a hunting accident.

 With his father dead, Alexander was raised by his mother and aunt.
 Poor but educated, his mother encouraged his interests in literature and science and brought him up in her extremely devout Russian Orthodox faith.